linde9821/epa-visualizer-user-study/README.md

     - Shared Prefixes: Different process variants often have the same initial activities.
 These activities are visualized as a single joint path.
     - A "branch" is created in the automaton when process variants diverge.
     - Partitions: Each branch, or unique sequence of activities, is assigned to a specific partition.
 The total number of partitions in the EPA is equal to the number of unique process variants observed in the data.

-We have [a video explaining the usage of the core feature](www.youtube.com) available for you.
+We have [an explanatory video](www.youtube.com) about how to use the core feature available for you.
 There is also a [slide deck](Slide%20Deck.pdf) explaining all features in a written form.
+The questions in the user study are designed so that you won't get lost.